The Clear Edge

 That’s the system.

-FAQ: Simple Delegation Capacity System
+FAQ: Implementing The Simple Delegation Capacity System

 Q: How do I use the Simple Delegation Capacity System to turn 22 hours of coordination into 15+ freed hours weekly?